Resource dependent branching processes and the envelope of societies: Introduction

 \subsection{Related work}

-Our model is an asexual controlled branching process (BP), where {\it controlled} should be understood in an interacting sense.
+Our model is an asexual controlled branching process (BP), where \textit{controlled} should be understood in an interacting sense.
 The general control is governed by functions of sums of dependent variables, and self-imposed.
 This strong dependence property excludes the generating function machinery, of course.
 Moreover, although still rudimentary, the model seems no longer to profit from martingale arguments.

-Early work on controlled BPs confined interest to control through bounds imposed on the growth of Galton-Watson-type processes. \cite{Zubkov74},~\cite{Schuh76} and others modified the number of individuals which are allowed to reproduce in each generation by corresponding deterministic functions. \cite{Bruss78} considered a Galton-Watson process (GWP) with a non-specified absorbing process for which only the expected influence is known.
+Early work on controlled BPs confined interest to control through bounds imposed on the growth of Galton--Watson-type processes. \citet{Zubkov74}, \citet{Schuh76} and others modified the number of individuals which are allowed to reproduce in each generation by corresponding deterministic functions. \citet{Bruss78} considered a Galton--Watson process (GWP) with a nonspecified absorbing process for which only the expected influence is known.

-\cite{Yanev76} studied so-called $\phi$-branching processes where the growth of the GWP reproduction is controlled by random numbers of offspring which are allowed to reproduce.
-A more general model for random control functions was studied in~\cite{Bruss80}, and, again in more generality, by~\cite{Gonzales02}.
-The same authors also examined $\mathrm{L}_2$-convergence for such processes (see~\cite{Gonzales05}).
+\citet{Yanev76} studied so-called $\phi$-branching processes where the growth of the GWP reproduction is controlled by random numbers of offspring which are allowed to reproduce.
+A more general model for random control functions was studied in~\citet{Bruss80}, and again in more generality, by \citet{Gonzales02}.
+The same authors also examined $L_2$-convergence for such processes; see \citet{Gonzales05}.

 Population-size dependence is another interesting access to control in BP models.
-These were studied by~ \cite{Klebaner85} and \cite{Klebaner86}. \cite{Mannor12} proposed a special class of controlled BPs involving a different notion of ``resources".
+These were studied by \citet{Klebaner85} and \citet{Klebaner86}. \citet{Mannor12} proposed a special class of controlled BPs involving a different notion of ``resources.''
 Motivated by applications in marketing, the objective is to control independent subpopulations (multi-type model) in such a way that they grow as quickly as possible.
-Relative frequencies of types were studied in~\cite{Yakovlev09}.
+Relative frequencies of types were studied in \citet{Yakovlev09}.

-The model presented in this paper is neither a BP with varying environment (see e.g.~\cite{Cohn96}) nor a BP with random environment.
-See~\cite{Jagers75} for a clear analysis of the connection between these two types, and e.g.~\cite{Haccou07} for newer developments.
-Our model is no multi-type BP model, and neither a pure population size-dependent model.
-It is a Markov process, as we shall see, but no phase-type Markov model or decomposable BP (see~\cite{Hautphenne12}) can play the control we have in mind.
+The model presented in this paper is neither a BP with varying environment [see, e.g., \citet{Cohn96}] nor a BP with random environment.
+See \citet{Jagers75} for a clear analysis of the connection between these two types, and, for example, \citet{Haccou07} for newer developments.
+Our model is neither a multi-type BP nor a pure population size-dependent model.
+It is a Markov process, as we shall see, but no phase-type Markov model or decomposable BP [see \citet{Hautphenne12}] can play the control we have in mind.